 I’m spending three nights here right at the end of the 2018 summer season and though the temperature will hover around freezing most days, there’s a cold sun constantly shining.
 “I should say: it can look amazing in the fog,” says Sergey, “but I don’t think we’ll be getting that.”

-Instead, beams shoot through cracked glass in the old canteen, illuminating skeletons of long-dead houseplants.
-It also shows that there was no single cataclysm here – the remaining wall clocks have all stopped but they did so at different times.
+Instead, sunbeams shoot through cracked glass in the old canteen, illuminating skeletons of long-dead houseplants.
+The light shows that there was no single cataclysm here – the remaining wall clocks have all stopped but did so at different times.